A Paradigm Shift to Assembly-like Finite Element Model Updating: Introduction

 Having an accurate structural model of an aircraft structure is not fundamental only for the structural assessment per se, but also for the general life-cycle assessment of the aircraft.
 Recent advances in the digital twin paradigm have shown that this is vital for building reliable models \cite{Tavares2024}.
-These challenges are {more challenging} nowadays as wings become more flexible.
-For example, \cite{Sharqi2022,Sharqi2023} proposes a method {for the numerical extraction of modal data} from deformed wings (vertical displacement of the wing); however, this was not further explored experimentally.
+These challenges become tougher nowadays as wings become more flexible.
+For example, \cite{Sharqi2022,Sharqi2023} propose a method {for the numerical extraction of modal data} from deformed wings (vertical displacement of the wing); however, this was not further explored experimentally.
 In \cite{Zhao2017} a component-based FEMU strategy is applied to a composite wing aircraft.
 Instead of updating the {complete} structure, {the updating is carried out for an individual component, before assembly into the whole system; however, no comparison is given to one-shot approaches, neither in terms of performance nor precision.} The latter is addressed, on the same system, in \cite{Zhao2019}, showing favourable results, computationally speaking, for the progressive approach.
-However, the implementation suggested by Zhao in the aforementioned works{, in particular their intermediate steps,} is more similar to a {hybrid testing approach} \cite{McCrum2016a,Yang2020}, as usually defined within Civil Engineering, where only part of a structure, or system {(e.g. the port wing)}, is known{, rather than to an assembly-like procedure.
-In fact, EMA data is available only for the wing and for the full assembly, rather than for all the components.} Notably, a similar application {is carried out for the structural health monitoring of a suspended bridge model} in \cite{Wilson2023}.
-Nevertheless, from these works it became apparent that the possibility of carrying out assembly-like model assembly, or updating, is appealing as one can consider smaller, in terms of computational loads (e.g. nodes and elements), models, rather than larger and more complex ones.
+However, the implementation suggested by Zhao in the aforementioned works{, in particular their intermediate steps,} is more similar to the {hybrid testing approach} \cite{McCrum2016a,Yang2020}, as usually defined within Civil Engineering, where only part of a structure, or system {(e.g. the port wing)}, is known{, rather than to an assembly-like procedure.
+In fact, EMA data is available only for the wing and for the full assembly, rather than for all the components.} Notably, a similar application {is carried out for the structural health monitoring of a suspended bridge model} in \cite{Wilson2023}. {Moreover, a substructure-based {FEMU} approach is introduced in }\cite{Weng2011}{, wherein selected eigenmodes and derivatives from independent substructures are assembled into a reduced eigenequation, allowing global eigensolutions to be recovered with re-analysis restricted to the relevant substructures.} Nevertheless, from these works it became apparent that the possibility of carrying out assembly-like model assembly, {and} updating, is appealing as one can consider smaller, in terms of computational loads (e.g. nodes and elements), models, rather than larger and more complex ones.
 However, a more dedicated approach to the paradigm shift from one-shot and partial model approaches to progressive assembly-like approaches is needed{, since these works have not addressed the stepwise characterisation of all subassemblies.}